House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 SKIL 3320-01 Drill Press

-Offering the best combination of power, precision, and price, the SKIL 3320-01 Drill Press was our favorite of all.
+Offering the best combination of power, precision, and price, the SKIL 3320-01 Drill Press was our favorite.
 This 10-inch benchtop unit is compact and won’t take up much space in your workshop, but that doesn’t mean it’s not a capable little tool.
-When it’s time to start drilling, five speeds ranging from 570-3,050 RPM let you dial in the drill’s speed for any situation.
+When it’s time to start drilling, five speeds ranging from 570–3,050 RPM let you dial in the drill’s speed for any situation.

 We loved the overall quality of this tool.
-Assembly was easy when it arrived, taking just a few minutes to put everything together.
-It’s well constructed and feels solid and stable with no play in any of the moving parts.
-If anything does go wrong, it’s covered by a 3-year warranty, but that’s really just for peace of mind.
+Assembly was easy when it arrived, and it took just a few minutes to assemble everything.
+It’s well constructed and feels solid and stable, with no play in any moving parts.
+If anything goes wrong, it’s covered by a 3-year warranty.

-This drill press is loaded with extra features.
-It’s got a built-in laser that makes it easy to line up your bit for precise drilling.
+The Skil drill press is loaded with extra features.
+It has a built-in laser that makes it easy to line up your bit for precise drilling.
 The table also tilts 45° to the left and right for drilling angles.
 There’s also a depth-stop on the device, but we found it was unreliable and didn’t hold enough for us to trust it.
-Despite this, we think this is the best drill press for metal available this year.
+Despite that, we think this is the best overall drill press for metal available this year.

 Pros